Apzyte-Gamer/syntaxsoup-chirpy/_posts/2024-2-26-eyedoctorbraekerctf2024.md

 ### Challenge Metadata

-The challenge was written by `spipm`.
+The challenge was written by `spipm` and got 119 solves.

 Here is the challenge description: